eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 --------------

 There are several definitions for configuring and building the *Client* library at **compile-time**.
-These definitions allow you to create a version of the library according to your requirements.
+These definitions allow users to create a version of the library according to their requirements.
-These definitions can be modified through CMake flags:
+These parameters can be selected as CMake flags (:code:`-D<parameter>=<value>`) before the compilation.
 By means of these flags, the user can change the default value of all the parameters listed below.

 .. list-table::